Pros and Cons of Living in Birmingham for International Students

 Traffic and Parking

-Traffic and parking are common problems if you are using housing in United Kingdom and using personal or public transport.
+Traffic and parking are common problems if you are using housing in the United Kingdom and using personal or public transport.
 Similarly, Birmingham experiences traffic congestion.
 This can make travelling difficult during rush hours and particularly stressful when you have to attend lectures on time.
-Well, traffic and parking issues in this busy city can be dealt with by using public transportation.
+Traffic and parking issues in this busy city can be dealt with by using public transportation.

 Also Read: Shoplifting is a serious offence.
 Check all about shoplifting laws in the UK and be aware of penalties and fines for shoplifting.